maziac/DeZog/documentation/Usage.md

 This, of course, means that normally only the 8bit or the 4bit color pattern is valid.
 Decision is done by the sprite.

 ![](images/zxnextspritepatternsviewer1.jpg)

+If you want to test the sprite and pattern capabilities you can clone a project from [Peter Ped Helcmanovsky](https://github.com/ped7g).
+It has been forked and configured for DeZog here: [SpecBong Fork].

 ### WATCHes